webda2l/symfony-docs/components/clock.rst

     #[ORM\Entity]
     class Product
     {
+        // if you don't define the Doctrine type explicitly, Symfony will autodetect it:
         #[ORM\Column]
+        private DatePoint $createdAt;

+        // if you prefer to define the Doctrine type explicitly:
+        #[ORM\Column(type: 'date_point')]
-        private DatePoint $created;
+        private DatePoint $updatedAt;

         // ...
     }

 .. versionadded:: 7.3

-    The `DatePointType` was introduced in Symfony 7.3.
+    The ``DatePointType`` was introduced in Symfony 7.3.

+.. _clock_writing-tests:

 Writing Time-Sensitive Tests
 ----------------------------